-I ordered a second pair of glasses from another site that glassyeyes.com recommended - Zenni Optical.
-They have some cheaper glasses than goggles4u.com, starting at 8.95, but as you can imagine those are not so stylish.
+I ordered a second pair of glasses from another site that Glassy Eyes recommended — Zenni Optical.
+They have some cheaper glasses than Goggles4u starting at $8.95, but as you can imagine those are not so stylish.

-in last night, about ten days after I ordered them, and also came with a hard case and cleaning cloth.
-Unfortunately I was a bit disappointed by the "light blue" which could better be described as "crystal blue" - clear, with only a slight tinge of blue.
-The nice thing about goggles4u is that they show every pair of glasses in every color available, so you have a better sense of what the color is going to be.
-It's like when catalogues use colors like "loden" "moss" or "forest" and you don't know if they are all about the same color or wildly different.
+They came in last night, about 10 days after I ordered them, and also came with a hard case and cleaning cloth.
+Unfortunately I was a bit disappointed by the "light blue" which could better be described as "crystal blue" — clear, with only a slight tinge of blue.
+The nice thing about Goggles4u is that they show every pair of glasses in every color available, so you have a better sense of what the color is going to be.
+It's like when catalogues use colors like "loden," "moss," or "forest" and you don't know if they are all about the same color or wildly different.

-At these prices I'm going to go buy another pair from goggles4u.com (who offer a 15% discount on repeat orders).
-And glassyeyes often has discounts posted for the various online eyeglass stores, so people should check there before placing their orders.
+rices I'm going to go buy another pair from Goggles4u (who offer a 15% discount on repeat orders).
+And Glassy Eyes often has discounts posted for the various online eyeglass stores, so people should check there before placing their orders.